 Big data analysis enables market analysts to study a wide range of market factors and combine the data with the company’s accounts statements to reach the optimal price of a product or service.

-Companies can achieve this through retrospective analysis of consumer’s purchase history, behavior, and choices.
+Companies can achieve this through a retrospective analysis of consumer’s purchase history, behavior, and choices.
 After that one can use statistical analysis to determine the price elasticity of demand by combining the purchase data and market dynamics.

 And to finish it off, companies should analyze the costs incurred in manufacturing and identify the price point with maximizing profits.
 In the long run, such analysis helps you gather some vital information – the level of reduction in prices, impact on profits and optimal time of making changes in the pricing.